smithy-lang/smithy-examples/custom-trait-examples/README.md

 ## Custom trait with Java validator
 This example demonstrates how to create a package for custom traits that includes a custom Java validator.
-This example uses the `smithy-trait-package` plugin and Smithy's `trait-codegen` build plugin to configure the package and generate traits.
+This example uses the `smithy-trait-package` Gradle plugin and Smithy's `trait-codegen` build plugin to configure the package and generate traits.

 Many custom traits require additional validations to ensure they are used correctly.
 Customers can use [trait validators](https://smithy.io/2.0/spec/model-validation.html#smithy-api-traitvalidators-trait)